 Bulking material is essential for breaking the waste down to allow for free air circulation.

-However, there are toilet models that do not require the use of bulking material.
+Some composting toilet models do not require the use of bulking material.
 Using bulking material in such a toilet may end up damaging it.

 5. Bowl Closure & Toilet Trap Mechanism

-Regardless of where you will be using your compost toilet, you need to worry about the sanitation as well as odor.
+Regardless of where you will be using your compost toilet, sanitation and odor is something to worry about.
 To maintain the best sanitation and prevent odor, you should get the best compost toilet trap.

 Other models feature a manual valve that needs to be operated manually.
-Regardless of the case, you need to ensure that the closing mechanism on your preferred toilet is durable, effective and not prone to malfunctioning.
+Ensure that the closing mechanism on your preferred toilet is durable, effective and not prone to malfunctioning.

-Composting toilets are essentially designed to be used temporarily when you cannot access a conventional toilet.
-They save space, require minimal maintenance, and remove the need for expensive plumbing repairs.
+Composting toilets also save space, require minimal maintenance, and remove the need for expensive plumbing repairs.

 While in some areas you may require a permit to install a composting toilet, such toilets reduce water consumption and can save up to 20 gallons of water per day, per person.
 That’s 7,000 gallons per year!

 Before making your final decision, evaluate all your options, including installing a traditional toilet.
-This way, you’ll ensure you choose the best toilet for your home or commercial venue.
+This way, you’ll ensure you choose the best toilet for your home or commercial setting.